 Built in 1884, and incorporating fragments from an earlier C12 church, St James is cruciform in plan with a central tower, south porch and north vestry.
 The tower roof is covered with felt and is allowing significant water ingress.
 Rainwater gutters and pipes also require overhauling.
-A grant was accepted in 2016, through the Heritage Lottery Fund Grants for Places of Worship scheme, to enable a repair programme to be drawn up.
+Funding was awarded in 2016, through the Heritage Lottery Fund Grants for Places of Worship scheme, for essential repairs.
+Those works are due to be completed in 2018.